 For example, “We make computers [what].
 We make them fast and sleek and user-friendly [how].”
 But the truly inspiring companies communicate their beliefs and values—their WHY first.
 For example, Apple might say, “We believe in thinking outside the box, in breaking tradition [that’s their why], and that’s why we make things sleeker, faster, and more user-friendly than anyone else [their how] and oh, by the way, we sell computers [their what].”

 I’m sure you’ve heard that it’s always better to sell benefits rather than features.
-In the example above, the features are the how…our computers are sleek, fast, user-friendly.
+In the example above, the features are the how: “Our computers are sleek, fast, and user-friendly.”
 Not bad… but it would be much stronger to lead with sharing the benefits of buying our computer.
-For example, if you buy our computers you’ll have more time to do the things you love, or our computers will give you an edge over your completion.
-This is better copy because now you’re selling benefits not just features.
+For example, “If you buy our computers you’ll have more time to do the things you love,” or “Our computers will give you an edge over your competition.”
+This is better copy because now you’re selling benefits, not just features.

-So in telling your story, in promoting your message, product or service, take time to consider your WHY.
+So in telling your story—in promoting your message, product, or service—take time to consider your WHY.
 Evaluate the core beliefs that motivate you to do what you do.
-If people connect with your WHY, they will be more likely to respond.
+If people connect with your WHY, then they will be more likely to respond.

 Need help in discovering and sharing your WHY?
-Call us.
+Contact us today.